brockn/hive-ptest/README.md

 # About

-Hive-ptest is a parallel testing framework for hive.
+Hive-ptest is a parallel testing framework for executing the Hive unit tests.
+If you'd like to dive into the code, start with org.apache.hive.ptest.RunTests.

 # Building